 Here in the borderland, life is a palpable mergence of two equally powerful and beautiful existences.
 El Paso and Juárez are indisputably intermingled despite being separated by an international port of entry and the Rio Grande.
 If it weren't for these two apparent dividers, El Paso and Ciudad Juárez could exist as a unique and diverse metropolitan area unlike any other in the U.S. It operates as such, linking Mexican culture, cuisine, and the Spanish language with an American lifestyle.
 Consequently, the locals adapt a particular dialect; a particular language based on colloquialism.
 An example: "Pues, no, güey, the test was hard, cabron."
 That roughly translates to: "Well, no, man, the test was hard, dude."

 My parents, particularly my mother, were adamant that my siblings and I learn and use proper English while also maintaining our native tongue.
 To do so, I often read books, even textbooks, to abide by my parent's request to speak proper English all while trying not to lose fluency of Spanish, my first language.
 I progressively grew passionate about speaking English as good as the American kids at school.
 That was true well into my college years.
 It wasn't until one of my creative writing professors convinced me otherwise.
 In his class, we were to disregard all grammatical accuracy for the English language.
-We could explore writing as freely as we wanted to and have no consideration for what we had previously learned about the rules of writing in English.
+We could explore writing as freely as we wanted to and have no consideration for the rigid rules of the English language.
 This could include mixing two languages together.

-The prompt for this story is explaining how I celebrate my heritage through our work.
+The prompt for this story, provided by Vocal Media as part of their celebration of Latinx and Hispanic writers for Hispanic Heritage Month, is explaining how I celebrate my heritage through our work.
 Up until that creative writing course, I celebrated my heritage the same way I do now: by writing about it, but always in English.
 The class forced me out of my comfort zone, and of my false idea that I could only write about my culture, and heritage either strictly in English or strictly in Spanish despite the fact that, at its raw core, my heritage and culture were a fusion of both.
 That class taught me to celebrate my heritage and culture for what it was: a beautiful amalgamation of two languages.

 In that class, I decided to do what I never allowed myself to do: mix both languages in my writing.
 There, "Pues, no, güey, the test was hard, cabron" was acceptable.